kobotoolbox/docs/_sources/recovering_previous_formdata.md.txt

-# Recovering data from previous form versions
+# Recovering Data From Previous Form Versions

 **This article shows steps on how to recover data from previous versions of the form in case of question deletions**